yas-sim/training_extensions/develop/_sources/guide/explanation/additional_features/xai.rst.txt

   These images are taken from `D-RISE paper <https://arxiv.org/abs/2006.03204>`_.

-We can generate saliency maps for a certain model that was trained in OpenVINO™ Training Extensions, using ``otx explain`` command line.
+We can generate saliency maps for a certain model that was trained in OpenVINO™ Training Extensions, using ``otx predict --explain True`` command line.
 Learn more about its usage in  :doc:`../../tutorials/base/explain` tutorial.

 *********************************
 XAI algorithms for classification